bcoles/kasld/docs/usage.md

-The default text mode prints a tight answer-first readout: a one-line header, the resolved or narrowed text-base windows, the directmap window when narrowed, the virt/phys coupling note, the leaks the answers were derived from, and a hint about the verbose mode.
+The default text mode prints a tight answer-first readout: a one-line header, the resolved or narrowed text-base windows, the directmap window when narrowed, the virt/phys coupling note, the leaks the answers were derived from, a short **Leaks not run** footer naming any leak/side-channel that ran but declined (with the reason — e.g. "not an Intel CPU"), and a hint about the verbose mode.
 No banner, no system config, no memory-layout diagram.

 ```
 KASLD 0.3.1-dev  --  Kernel ASLR derandomization